How Far Along Am I in My Pregnancy?: Your Week-By-Week Pregnancy Timeline

 Month 7: Weeks 27 to 30

-You've made it to the third trimester!
+Congratulations, you've made it to the third trimester!
 Right about now, eating has become a sport, your feet are swollen beyond recognition, and you want to strangle the next person who says, "Enjoy this time!
 It goes by so fast!"

 Month 8: Weeks 31 to 35

-The most enjoyable part of your pregnancy has likely ended and you are probably starting to feel fatigued again, but this should be expected because this child inside of you is really beginning to plump up into that chubby little baby you’ll be greeting in a couple of months!
+The most enjoyable part of your pregnancy has likely ended, and you are probably starting to feel fatigued again, but this should be expected because this child inside of you is beginning to plump up into that chubby little baby you’ll be greeting in a couple of months!

-By week 37, you should make sure your hospital bag is packed so you're ready when baby is!
+By week 37, you should make sure your hospital bag is packed so you're ready when the baby is!

 Your hospital bag checklist:

-- Important paperwork: picture ID, Insurance, etc.
+- Important paperwork: picture ID, insurance, etc.

-- Loose clothing & underwear
+- Loose clothing and underwear

-- Nightgown, robe, & socks
+- Nightgown, robe, and socks